pzet/spotify-tracks-history/README.md

-# spotify-tracks-history
-App extracting Spotify recently played history
+# Spotify API ETL job using Python
+This ETL pipeline extracts recently played tracks from Spotify API and load the data into PostgreSQL database.
+## Requirements
+1.